analogy-angle/analogy-angle.github.io/README.md

-# The First Workshop on Analogical Abstraction in Cognition, Perception, and Language (Analogy-ANGLE)
+# The Second Workshop on Analogical Abstraction in Cognition, Perception, and Language (Analogy-Angle II)

 <style>
 	li:has(.github){